JuanziShi/ET-simulation/README.md

 ET-simulation

-et_simulation_main includes two main sections
+All the important functions are saves in the class Polim There are three main sections:
-1. plot_2D_portrait.py: plot 2D portrait by setting the dipole orientation and steady energy tranfer matrix.
+1. plot 2D portrait by setting the dipole orientation and steady energy tranfer matrix.
-2. SFA3.py: fit the 2D portrait by SFA+3 model and plot the result to check the residue.
+2. fit the 2D portrait by SFA+3 model and plot the fitting result to check the residue.
+3. reconstruct 2D portrait of Fnoet, Fet and model